 - Once your W&M professor and internship supervisor agree on the outline of your project, complete the Internship for Academic Credit form [pdf].

 - Register for the appropriate internship course.
-Your W&M professor or the Office of Academic Advising can help you complete this registration.
+Your W&M professor or the Office of Undergraduate Academic Affairs can help you complete this registration.

 - Work with your W&M professor throughout the internship to further develop your project.